-Once you make your way into one of the lookout towers and feast your eyes upon the city – stretching from Margaret Island and Parliament, down to the chain bridge and beyond – you will know why Fisherman’s Bastion is a must see on your 4 days in Budapest.
+Once you make your way into one of the lookout towers and feast your eyes upon the city, stretching from Margaret Island and Parliament, down to the chain bridge and beyond, you will know why Fisherman’s Bastion is a must see on your 4 days in Budapest.

 The name Fisherman’s Bastion derives from the area being protected by the Fisherman’s Guild during the Middle Ages.
 If you would like to read more about the history of Fisherman’s Bastion, read this article.

 Don’t expect to have this place to yourself.
 An option to give you the best chance of being alone at Fisherman’s Bastion would be to arrive here for sunrise before continuing on to Buda Castle afterwards.

-Top-tip: Don’t forget to walk down the stairs and look back up at the scene from below.
+Travel Tip: Don’t forget to walk down the stairs and look back up at the scene from below.

 If you head North West from Matthias Church you will walk down cobbled roads filled with beautifully colorful houses and vintage cars.

-Hungry?
-Head to Pierrot Cafe and Restaurant for a classy meal.
+If you are hungry Head to Pierrot Cafe and Restaurant for a classy meal.
 It’s not a budget option so if you are on a tight budget, wait until you get back to the bottom of the funicular and go to Ildiko Konyhaja for a cheaper but still tasty Hungarian meal.